-The FRBNY model forecasts are obtained using data released through 2015Q1, augmented for 2015Q2 with the FRBNY staff forecasts for real GDP growth, core PCE inflation, and growth in total hours, and with values of the federal funds rate and the spread between Baa corporate bonds and 10-year Treasury yields based on 2015Q2 observations.
-Note that we do not constrain the expected federal funds rate to be equal to market expectations, as measured by OIS rates, beyond 2015Q2.
-The 2015Q2 staff projections and spreads are those that were available on May 26.
+The FRBNY model forecasts are obtained using data released through 2015Q3, augmented for 2015Q4 with the FRBNY staff forecasts (as of November 25) for real GDP growth and core PCE inflation, and with values of the federal funds rate and the spread between Baa corporate bonds and 10-year Treasury yields based on 2015Q4 averages up to November 25.
+We no longer constrain the expected federal funds rate to be equal to market expectations, and instead allow the path of the federal funds rate to be determined by our policy reaction function.
+The projections in this memo are obtained with a version of the FRBNY DSGE model which uses two measures of output, GDP and GDI (Gross Domestic Income), broadly following the work of Aruoba et al. (2013).